Want to follow along with this writing? Sign up Today, it's free and easy

 The juxtaposing opposites in our universe make for a mechanical and beautiful life.

-almost 2 years ago cassidy crickenberger said:
+about 2 years ago cassidy crickenberger said:

 this poetry style is interesting. very catching of the eye. i liked it. i just had to concentrate a lot more because it was so unique. which is good :)

-almost 2 years ago Olivia Berube said:
+about 2 years ago Olivia Berube said:

 i think everyone agrees that the beginning makes very little sense. i guess you are just smarter than all us simple poets (; but i really like the middle. infinity. its a good word (:

-almost 2 years ago KYE. said:
+about 2 years ago KYE. said:

 this was a really strange poem (in a good way). i liked it and it made me think.

-almost 2 years ago Shannon Lily said:
+about 2 years ago Shannon Lily said:

 I enjoyed reading and re-reading this poem until I thoughtI understood it, all the while knowing that I probably didn't!
 What I got from it was that, dark, light, hot, cold, in the mechanical life they are simply represented by symbols or signs and that they are all the same.
 In a way I see the beauty in that, even if that wasn't what you were getting at.